 Inventory, lb : 0

-Tosca onions are available throughout the fall and winter months.
+Tosca onions are available in the fall through winter.

-Tosca onions contain vitamins A, C and B, as well as the essential minerals of calcium, iron, magnesium, phosphorus, potassium, sodium, zinc, copper, manganese and selenium.
+Tosca onions contain vitamins A, C, and B, calcium, iron, magnesium, phosphorus, potassium, zinc, copper, manganese, and selenium.